Just imagine how good you’ll look sliding and gliding with the best of them on one of London’s festively fabulous ice skating rinks!

 9. Skylight Rooftop Rink (2nd November – 6th January)

-There’s a rooftop rink hitting East London in 2017, and it looks like a doozy.
+A new rooftop rink has hit East London this year, and it looks like a doozy.
 Ice skating with beautiful views over the city is always going to be a winner, but there’s much more besides.
-Skylight are also promising fondue, seasonal cocktails, and mulled wine – sign us up!
+You can also expect fondue, seasonal cocktails, and mulled wine.
+Combine a skating session with some wine and cheese for just £59 for two people!

-Skylight will be at Tobacco Dock, Wapping Lane, St Katharine’s & Wapping, E1W 2SF.
+You’ll find Skylight at Tobacco Dock, Wapping Lane, St Katharine’s & Wapping, E1W 2SF.
 Nearest station: Shadwell.
 Open Thursday and Friday 5pm – 11pm, and 12pm – 11pm Saturday and Sunday.
 Entrance is free.

-Speaking of winter rooftop delights, there’s a cracker coming to Oxford Street – expect gin, cheese, and all the fun of the fair!
+Speaking of winter rooftop delights, there’s a cracker on Oxford Street – expect gin, cheese, and all the fun of the fair!